 – The bands have to be very good to make people travel to our place

-- The sound and dancefloor has to be flawless
+– The sound and dancefloor have to be flawless

 – A beautiful room and decoration makes a nice atmosphere